 4. Click Next.
 Amplitude attempts a test upload to check that the entered credentials work.
 If the upload is successful, click Finish to complete the GCS destination configuration and activation.

 All future events/merged users are automatically sent to GCS.
-Amplitude exports files to your GCS account every hour.
+Amplitude exports files to your GCS account on a best-effort basis.
+Exports typically run hourly and contain one hour of data, but may run less frequently and contain multiple hours of data.

 Run a manual export